-(Above photo is of fellow volunteer, Ann, who drops by once in awhile to bind off potholders.)
+Fellow volunteer, Ann, drops by once in awhile to help bind off potholders.

-Luckily, most potholders ordered are intended for Christmas giving, so we have plenty of time to make them.
-But one order that can’t wait is that of two black and silver-grey potholders for the cashier at Sal’s.
-She’s very anxious to see what we make with the dozens of t-shirts that I buy there!
+Currently weaving a couple of black and silver-grey potholders for the cashier at Sal’s.
+She’s anxious to see what we make with the dozens of t-shirts that I buy there!

-hoping to find some with very little advertising.
+hoping to find those with very little advertising.